BCOA/bcoa.com/src/pages/projects/object-loft.md

     offsetWidth: '0'
     type: image
 ---
-The gut renovation of a 2500sf this cast iron SoHo Loft responds to the industrial history of the building.
+The gut renovation of this 2500sf cast iron SoHo Loft responds to the industrial history of the building.
 The plan of the existing loft provided a clean, rectangular geometry punctuated by a common entryway and egress stair.
 The design response embraces this geometry by wrapping these two volumes and a third created by the kitchen in a bespoke, operable metal cladding system, creating three standing objects - Small, Medium and Large.
 These volumes float within the otherwise pure geometry of the floor plan, straddling the original line of cast-iron columns and exposed timber beam, and generating a visual contrast of new against old from front to back of the residence.

 The volumetric objects — S-M-L — are strategically placed within the public space, providing a staggered canvas of intricately detailed yet utilitarian masses which conceal the ordinary functions of domestic life - kitchen, storage, entry.
 The S object conceals a coat closet and security system serving the reclaimed steel entry door.
 The M object conceals the storage and refrigerators which serve the pure white kitchen insert.
 L wraps and inflates the volume of the building’s egress stair, providing bookshelves, a built-in desk, A/V closet and powder room within the interstitial spaces of the mass.